mozaik-association/mozaik/docs/1Contacts Module.md

 !!! info "Address"

-    The encoding of addresses on the contact form is facilitated by the auto-completion fonctionality that the system provides.
-This fonctionality allows you to choose the city and the street from a list of predefined choices.
+    The encoding of addresses on the contact form is facilitated by the auto-completion functionality that the system provides.
+This functionality allows you to choose the city and the street from a list of predefined choices.
 It is use to avoid encoding errors and helps detect duplicates.

     :warning:Depending on their address, the contacts are associated with a local group/instance of the organisation.
 When the address changes, the instance of the contact can also be updated.
     !!! example